ljarvi/SUEWS/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Description:

 		The convexity of the curve at light saturation.
+Needed if EmissionMethod = 15,25,35

 	:Configuration:
 		.. csv-table::